druglogics/ags-paper/docs/index.md

 ## Best ROC and PRC {-}

 For the **Bliss ensemble-wise results** we demonstrated above that a value of $\beta_{best}=-1.6$ can result in significant performance gain of the combined predictor ($calibrated + \beta \times proliferative$).
-So, the best ROC and PR curves we can get with our simulations when using models with link operator mutations are (we also include the single predictor curves):
+So, the best ROC and PR curves we can get with our simulations when using models with link operator mutations are (we also include the single predictor curves and the combined predictor for $\beta=-1$ which is the [fold-change normalization](#beta-as-norm)):

 ```r